 - Trying to fill last-minute staff requests for volunteers, because you’ll be tracking your turn-around times and let staff know how far in advance to submit their requests

-- Replacing all of the after-school volunteer lesson plans, because you’ll from tracking check-out rates which plans are most popular with the children – and the volunteers
+- Replacing all of the after-school volunteer lesson plans, because you’ll know from tracking check-out rates which plans are most popular

 Loss/Gain #2: Credibility